 industrialize their economic challenges through

+industrianze

 industrialization.
 In Sri Lanka,

 there is no such openness for

 industries.
 This needs to be

 changed.
 Human resources should

 be properly oriented toward

 industrial processes.
 All that is

 required here is a change in

 attitude and a change in skills.

 Career guidance should be

+De line in ontro te

 Decline in entry to provided at the school level as well

 professions due to lack of career as at the Grama Niladari level to

 guidance cover all.
 Many institutes have

-13 guidance been set up across the country for
+13 been set up across the country for

-13 career guidance, but they have
+career guidance, but they have

 failed to achieve the desired

 objectives due to their individual

 lack of proper functioning.
 All

 these sectors should be expanded.

 In particular, there should be

 a change in the attitude of school

 teachers and parents.
 Because the

 Attitudinal problems with two main parties that the child

 14 careers associates with before socialization

 are the home and the school, Both

+,

 parties should have a good

 understanding of the professions.

 The job market should provide

+for their shildren to describe

 space for their children to develop

 their skills to fit the world of work.

-Due to the prevailing The labor market information
+15 Due to the prevailing The labor market information

 attitudes in the society, not being system can be introduced as the

 directed to professions most basic tool that can provide

 professional recognition for all

 jobs.
 What is the world of work

 like?
 It can be socialized by the

-15 creation of this system that the
+creation of this system that the

-13 changes from time to time should
+changes from time to time should

 be consistent with its changes, and

 it determines the development of

 the country's economy.
 Bringing

 all professions under one system

 can provide common professional

 value to all.

-Although the demand and supply for this LMIS are focused, the labor market is aware of the There is scope for coordinating skills acquisition agencies and skill levels provided need for the qualification of a by these agencies through this labor market information system.
-16 passed-out student, but it is a problem determining from which institution to get this qualification. labor market information system.
+Although the demand and There is scope for 16 supply for this LMIS are focused, coordinating skills acquisition the labor market is aware of the agencies and skill levels provided need for the qualification of a by these agencies through this passed-out student, but it is a labor market information system. problem determining from which institution to get this qualification.